Tennys Sandgren: 2018: Australian Open quarterfinal, maiden ATP final and top 50 debut

 Sandgren began the 2018 season with a first-round loss to Gilles Simon in Pune.
 He followed with a loss to Casper Ruud in the second qualifying round at the Auckland Open.
 Sandgren received entry into the main draw of the tournament as a lucky loser following the withdrawal of Kyle Edmund.
 In the first round of the main draw, he lost in three sets to Hyeon Chung, winner of the inaugural Next Generation ATP Finals in Milan, Italy, two months prior.
-Making his Australian Open main draw debut, Sandgren won his opening match against French player Jeremy Chardy.
+Making his Australian Open main draw debut, Sandgren won his opening match against French player Jérémy Chardy.
 In the second round, he defeated 2014 champion and ninth seed Stan Wawrinka, marking his first victory against a Top 10 ranked player.
-Following a victory over Maximilian Marterer in the third round, Sandgren defeated world No. 5 Dominic Thiem in Sandgren’s first five-set match.
+Following a victory over Maximilian Marterer in the third round, Sandgren defeated world No. 5 Dominic Thiem in Sandgren's first five-set match.
 He lost to Chung in the quarterfinals in straight sets.

 In the run up to the quarterfinal he was involved in controversy when he was publicly criticized by Serena Williams for making anti-LGBTQ comments.

 As the No. 1 seed, Sandgren was defeated in the first round of qualification for the Argentina Open by world No. 188 Facundo Bagnis.
 He lost in the second round of the Rio Open, the first round of the Brasil Open, the second round in Indian Wells and the first round in Miami.

 At the beginning of the clay season, Sandgren reached his first final on the ATP World Tour at the U.S. Men's Clay Court Championships, but lost to Steve Johnson.
 He entered the top 50 reaching a career-high of World No. 47 on April 16, 2018.

 Sandgren lost in the first round of the Monte Carlo Open to Philipp Kohlschreiber in straight sets.
 He suffered another first-round loss in Barcelona to Malek Jaziri, also in straight sets.
 Following a first-round loss against Frances Tiafoe at the Estoril Open, Sandgren suffered his fourth consecutive first round loss, losing in straight sets to Denis Shapovalov at the Madrid Open.
 After having reached the quarterfinals at the Geneva Open, Sandgren was knocked out in the first round of the French Open by world No. 177 Hubert Hurkacz.
 He lost in the first round of the doubles tournament in straight sets.

 In the first round of Wimbledon, Sandgren was knocked out by eventual champion Novak Djokovic in straight sets, winning only six games.

 In the first round of the U.S. Open, Sandgren beat Viktor Troicki in straight sets before losing to Djokovic in four sets in the second round.